chengchengcode/IRAC-mosaic/README.md

 So median is suitable to remove the artifacts when applied to a series of images with similar exposure time.
 Average more like collect the photons.
 To take advantage of the median and average, I median the BCD images with the same exposure time, so that the artifacts are removed effectively.
 Then average the median results weighted by exposure time of each exposure mode.

 Exposure mode of IRAC is very limited.
-For each AOR, IRAC will give a short exposure about shorter than 15s, to remove the residual offset in detector, which is serious for the first exposure (ref: Spitzer Data Analysis Cookbook).
+For each AOR, IRAC will give a short exposure about shorter than 15s, to remove the residual offset in detector, which is serious for the first exposure.
 Then the exposure time is about 30s for wide field survey mode or about 100s for the deeper survey mode.
 In the beginning of the cold mission, there were long exposure mode with 200s per frame, which helps to lower the readout noise by fewer frames.
 In most case, there are 2 to 4 kinds of exposure time.

 ## stacking process: